crackerFactory64/reading-notes/README.md

 A growth mindset believes that a person's ability and talent is not unchangable and through effort and commitment someone can achieve almost anything they'd like to.

-This takes the form of seeing challenges and failures as simply *'bumps in the road'* on the path to achievement and in fact essential while learning something new.
+This takes the form of seeing challenges and failures as simply '*bumps in the road*' on the path to achievement and in fact essential while learning something new.

 > "It’s not that I'm so smart, it’s just that I stay with problems longer." - Albert Einstein